Green Beans and Carrots with Chermoula Sauce

 - While the carrots cook, start assembling the parsley, cilantro, garlic, and spices for the sauce.

-- To make the sauce, use a food processor to chop the garlic, parsley, and cilantro, then add the olive oil, lemon juice, paprika, ground cumin, and salt, and pulse until it’s well combined and chopped.
+- To make the sauce, use a food processor to chop the garlic, parsley, and cilantro (or more parsley), then add the olive oil, lemon juice, paprika, ground cumin, and salt, and pulse until it’s well combined and chopped.

-- Drain the cooked veggies for a couple of minutes, then toss then with about half the Charmoula sauce.
+- Drain the cooked veggies for a couple of minutes, then toss then with about half the Chermoula sauce.

-- Arrange the vegetables on a serving platter and drizzle over the rest of the Charmoula sauce.
+- Arrange the vegetables on a serving platter and drizzle over the rest of the Chermoula sauce.
 Serve hot or warm.

-Garlic Roasted Green Beans with Shallots and Almonds from Kalyn’s Kitchen
+- Garlic Roasted Green Beans with Shallots and Almonds

 - 1 lb.
 French-style green beans, ends trimmed